guico33/card-shop-search/readme.md

 Drag and drop shops' names to reorder them.

-Selected cards are saved in the browser.
+Google authentication with Firebase.

+Generated links saved to firestore database for logged in users, in the browser's indexedDB otherwise.